gabrielelana/vim-markdown/spec/features/lists.md

 This is not part of the above list

-Leading space are supported

-  * First item
-  * Second item

-Leading space with multiple list items
+Leading space are not allowed, well technically they are… in Dingus (the official markdown engine) leading spaces (up to 3) are allowed in list items but I chose to not allow it because it could lead to nasty situations like the following

-  * This is the first item in the list this is still the first item even if it's the second line
+  * On Dingus this is a first level list item
-  * This is the second item in the list this is still the second item even if it's the second line this is still the second item even if it's the third line
+ * But this is a second level list item, even if its indentation it's lower than the line before… looking at the text don't tell me this is not confusing

-    This is still the second item even if it's separated with a newline

 A single list delimiter followed by a newline is not a list item